-Carly is an Associate Professor and Head of the Department for People and Organisations, and formerly led the Department of Sport and Event Management.
-She holds a PhD in Social Science, awarded by the University of Exeter in 2007.
+Carly is an Associate Professor and Interim Deputy Dean for the Faculty of Science and Technology, having previously led two separate departments in the Business School (Department for People and Organisations and Department of Sport and Event Management).
+She holds a PhD in Sport and Health Science, awarded by the University of Exeter in 2007.

-More recently, Carly has turned to management, coaching and the development of people in a broader sense, combining her interdisciplinary interests in sociology, psychology and management.
-She is a qualified and practising executive coach, which she brings to her research projects and leadership positions.
+Carly is a qualified and practising executive coach, which she brings to her research projects and leadership positions.
 She also develops and delivers coaching CPD.

-Carly's research reflects breadth, diverse experience, and interdisciplinary exploration.
-She believes in habits of mind that dance across disciplines and enable the connection of new ideas across contexts.
+Carly's research reflects the breadth, diverse experience, and interdisciplinary exploration that enable the connection of new ideas across contexts.
 Her career thus far reflects her theoretical interests that work preferences and life preferences do not stay the same because we do not stay the same.

 Carly is a British Sociological Association, Auto/biography Study Group Co-convener and Editor of Auto/Biography Review.